-On Thursday night December 10, Jewish families the world over will begin to celebrate the festival of Hanukkah.
+Every year, Jewish families the world over celebrate the festival of Hanukkah.
 And how dramatic it is: Just as the nights are starting earlier and earlier, and just as it is getting colder and colder, Jewish families gather in their own homes, light candles, and watch them burn in commemoration of extraordinary events that occurred long ago.
 No wonder the ritual is so popular.
 Fortunately, the most central, beloved ritual of this holiday—lighting that special lamp with nine candles—is rather amenable to the COVID-19 era.

 Yet there’s also something peculiar about Hanukkah, at least in comparison to other Jewish festivals.
 When Jews celebrate Passover, in commemoration of the Exodus from Egypt, the home ritual is based on the Passover Haggadah, which retells the story of the Israelites’ liberation from slavery.
 When Jews celebrate the festival of Purim, commemorating Queen Esther’s thwarting of an evil plot against the Jews of Persia, Jews gather in synagogues and joyfully read the biblical Book of Esther, which details the events being celebrated.
 When traditional Jews commemorate the destruction of the Jerusalem temple, the biblical Book of Lamentations is sorrowfully intoned.
 Yet when the Hanukkah lights are lit, there is no formal telling of the story.
 A few prayers that are traditionally recited relay the story only in simple, abstract generalizations: “The few defeated the many….”
 Judah Maccabee’s specific acts of gallantry go unmentioned in these brief traditional prayers.